-• Revenue stream Revenue recognition policy Net gain on disposal of property, plant and equipment Revenue from the sale of property, plant and equipment is recognised when the buyer obtains control of the asset.
-Control is transferred when the buyer has the ability to direct the use of Discretionary financial and substantially obtain the economic benefits from the asset. contributions (also "Market development fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established .
+Revenue stream Revenue recognition policy Net gain on disposal of property, plant and equipment Revenue from the sale of property, plant and equipment is recognised when the buyer obtains control of the asset.
+Control is transferred when the buyer has the ability to direct the use of and substantially obtain the economic benefits from the asset.
+Discretionary financial contributions (also "Market development fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established.
 MDF income is discretionary and provided and receivable at month-end and paid within 14 days after month-end.
-Cash flow boost Cash flow boost income is recognised when the right to the payment is established (e.g. monthly or quarterly in the activity statement) .
 Other income All other revenues that did not contain contracts with customers are recognised as goods and services are provided.